 - Increase in production capacity and sales volume: The capacity of 14 MT/hr. in 2011 as per Crisil report.
 The same capacity till 2015.
 Actual Production 2015 = 31325.2 MT Actual Production 2010 = 32499.5 MT Surprising to see the sales coming from export in 2015 as 393cr compared to 112cr in 2010 with the same production.

 - Conversion of sales growth into profits: Profit growth at 31% compared to sales growth of 22%.

-- Conversion of profits into cash: 10 year cPAT is 82.77 cr.
-10 year cCFO is 20.2 cr.
+- Conversion of profits into cash: 10-year cPAT is 82.77 cr.
+10-year cCFO is 20.2 cr.
 The company is not able to convert profits into cash.
 Need to check further.
 Inventory turnover has increased from 2.51 to 7.46.
-Receivable days see no improvement and remain at 34 days for last 10 years with some cyclical ranging from 33 to 53.
+Receivable days see no improvement and remain at 34 days for the last 10 years with some cyclical ranging from 33 to 53.
 Crisil expects healthy liquidity, with expected cash accruals of Rs.230 million to Rs.250 million per annum, against nil debt repayment obligations, in 2015-16 and 2016-17.